schadis/DMWC-Warrior/README.md

 # DMWC-Warrior

-* 2h Fury same as Furry and FuryProt (there is no PVP coding)
+* 2h Fury same as Furry and FuryProt
 * IF you wanna know what good settings are go to https://guybrushgit.github.io/WarriorSim/ and sim it
 * install details addon for rage calc of incoming dmg
 * There is a DMWC fork in my repo pls use it until merge to main git

 ## This is a Experimental/Test Version feedback in Discord is welcome
+## Tthere is no PVP coding or Lvling Support

 ## Supported Trinkets and Consums